 Sophie privately coaches in her spare time and shares life with her husband, two children, and a sausage dog, and when time allows she likes to run, go for long walks in the countryside, cook for friends, and play the violin with her church worship group.

 Fiona Bevington: Trustee

-Fiona has 30 years experience working in the public sector in both social care and education based roles – allowing her to outwork her calling and passion for social justice, advocacy and equality of opportunity, to work with the most vulnerable, isolated and excluded in society, whether in the UK or in developing countries
+Fiona has 30 years of experience working in the public sector in both social care and education based roles – allowing her to outwork her calling and passion for social justice, advocacy, and equality of opportunity, to work with the most vulnerable, isolated, and excluded in society, whether in the UK or in developing countries

-She spent time on mission in Uganda, Malawi, Zimbabwe and Kenya working with Aids projects, Girls escaping FGM, Food programmes as well as helping to build schools, rescue facilities, and medical centres.
-In addition undertaking voluntary work with young unsupported migrants and refugees who have arrived in the UK without parents.
+She spent time on missions in Uganda, Malawi, Zimbabwe, and Kenya working with Aids projects, Girls escaping FGM, Food programs as well as helping to build schools, rescue facilities, and medical centers.
+In addition, undertaking voluntary work with young unsupported migrants and refugees who have arrived in the UK without parents.

 Living in the Peak District of the UK, Fiona has two daughters and enjoys hiking with her Spaniel, Coni.